Showing posts with label Arts and Culture. Show all posts

 On the busy street is a parade of generous people giving away 'ang pao' to the visitors.
 These small red envelopes with money on them give luck to the receiver.
 Financial abundance is significant to the Chinese; a year filled with economic prosperity is a blessing from God.
 Being poor is a mental disease, and an abundance mindset is the key to success a belief that brings wealth into our lives.

 Chinese people hold many beliefs for personal, career, business, and life in general.
 Some ideas include a collection of round-shaped fruits for never-ending prosperity.
 Tikoy, a gelatinous delicacy, is very popular and symbolizes sweetness and a closer relationship with the family.
 Restaurants offering authentic Chinese foods, including noodles, dumplings, and other treats, are essential for good luck.
 What else is on the list?
-Feng shui for prosperity and Chinese martial arts are many influences from years of Filipino-Chinese partnership.
+Years of Filipino-Chinese partnership have influenced feng shui for prosperity and Chinese martial arts.

-The year of the fire rooster in Chinese astrology will bring positivity to everyone.
-A hopeful year starts with having a positive mindset and clearing off negative past experiences that prevent us from moving forward.
+In Chinese astrology, the year of the fire rooster will bring positivity to everyone.
+A hopeful year starts with a positive mindset and clearing off negative past experiences that prevent us from moving forward.

 Faith is essential for success; all the symbolism can bring prosperity if accompanied by hard work and perseverance.

-The Filipino and Chinese friendship will remain strong in years to come as we build trusting relationships with camaraderie and warm acceptance regardless of one's cultural upbringing and philosophical beliefs.
+The Filipino and Chinese friendship will remain strong in years to come as we build trusting relationships based on camaraderie and warm acceptance, regardless of one's cultural upbringing and philosophical beliefs.

 © 2017 Del Cusay